animator/learn-python/contrib/pandas/Descriptive_Statistics.md

 median_f(df)
 ```

+Median of Income:

-Median without library ->
+- Median without library -> 49850.0
-Median of Income is 49850.0  \
-Median with library ->
+- Median with library -> 46850.0
-46850.0

 ### Mode

 The mode is a measure of central tendency that represents the value or values that occur most frequently in a dataset.
 Unlike the mean and median, which focus on the average or middle value, the mode identifies the most common value(s) in the dataset.

 ```python
 def mode_f(df):